Cancellation of Indebtedness

 If an individual or business borrows money from a creditor (i.e. mortgage lenders, credit card companies, etc.) this does not give rise to any income tax liability because the individual or business has an obligation to repay that money.
 If the debt is then forgiven or cancelled, this taxpayer then has incurred cancellation of indebtedness income because their obligation to repay that money has been removed.

 The failure of a lender to pursue payment does not automatically constitute forgiveness of indebtedness.
-When a lender decides to cancel any indebtedness they are required to issue a 1099-C to the IRS and the taxpayer if the indebtedness is greater than $600.
+When a lender cancels any indebtedness, I.R.C. § 6050 requires the lender to issue Form 1099-C and submit to the IRS and the taxpayer if the indebtedness is greater than $600.
+Treas.
+Reg. § 1.6050P-1 provides additional detail about when the debt is considered to be discharged, which indicates when the 1099-C should be issued.
 The mere receipt of a 1099-C by the taxpayer does not mean that they have recognized income.
 The lender could have issued an erroneous 1099-C or a statutory exclusion could apply to remove the cancellation if indebtedness income from the taxpayer’s gross income.

 Rules and Requirements